Here we will describe the core of Research Description Language. How to extend this functionality is described elsewhere.

 conversion program that creates an RDL document from a

 given EDL document.
-The resulting RDL document is then include
+The resulting RDL document is then included in the referring

 RDL document.